JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters.rst

 - :code:`is_not_defined`: filter applied only to observations for which the condition variable is set to a missing data indicator.
 - :code:`is_in`: filter applied only to observations for which the condition variable is set to a value belonging to the given whitelist.
 - :code:`is_not_in`: filter applied only to observations for which the condition variable is set to a value not belonging to the given blacklist.
+- :code:`any_bit_set_of`: filter applied only to observations for which the condition variable is an integer with at least one of the bits with specified indices set.
+- :code:`any_bit_unset_of`: filter applied only to observations for which the condition variable is an integer with at least one of the bits with specified indices unset (i.e. zero).

 The elements of both whitelists and blacklists can be strings, non-negative integers or ranges of non-negative integers.
 It is not necessary to put any value after the colon following :code:`is_defined` and :code:`is_not_defined`.
+Bits are numbered from zero starting from the least significant bit.

 The following examples illustrate the use of these conditions.